sourovchandradas/linux-basic-for-security/Week-02/Day-02/That-day-learning.md

 #### 🖼️ Terminal Output

 ![Mail Exchange](Screenshot/mail-exchange.png)

 ---

 ### 4. 🛠️ Changing Your DNS Server via Graphical / Text Editor

 * Description: To route your DNS requests through a specific server (like Google’s public DNS at `8.8.8.8`), you need to modify the persistent system file `/etc/resolv.conf`.
-* Interactive Editing: You can use a lightweight graphical text editor like `leafpad` to open and manually append or edit your resolver configurations.
+* Interactive Editing: You can use a lightweight graphical text editor like `mousepad` to open and manually append or edit your resolver configurations.

 Example — Manually editing the operational resolution architecture: